Cut overall energy costs

 Save water: Look to your toilet

 Keep a pitcher or bottle of water in the refrigerator so you’ll always have cold water on hand.
 No more running the tap to get water that’s cold enough to drink—and no more money down the drain.
 Additionally, inspect appliances such as toilets, faucets, and dishwashers for leaks and drips on a regular basis.
 To be even more water-conscious, add aerators to your faucets.
 These frugal attachments reduce the amount of water that comes through the faucet head and increase water pressure.
 You increase performance and save money.
-Good news: Here are plenty of reasons you should shower less often.
+Don’t miss these 12 sneaky ways your home is draining your bank account.